 At the conclusion of this article it is important to qualify slightly the extent of the innovation in the revolution we have described.

 Neither the canonization of the books nor the initiation of adjudication according to a set of rules ended the topical discussions or the ability to decide contrary to the book or the rules.
 Opposition to the rules can be found already within the Talmudic discussions themselves.
-First, because the Talmud preserved opinions contrary to the methodology of the rules of Rabbi Yochanan, and second, and most significantly, because of the nature of the Talmud as a work that emphasizes the discussion of the issues and minimizes the significance of halachic pronouncements.
+This is so first because the Talmud preserved opinions contrary to the methodology of the rules of Rabbi Yoḥanan, and second, and most significantly, because of the nature of the Talmud as a work that emphasizes the discussion of the issues and minimizes the significance of halachic pronouncements.
 The Talmud is a work that shaped halachic thought, no less than the Mishnah.
-Like the Mishnah, every legal code created throughout the generations generated numerous works of commentaries and exegesis which eroded its infallibility to the point of completely negating its exclusive authority.
+Like the Mishnah, every legal code created throughout the generations generated numerous works of commentaries and exegesis that eroded its infallibility to the point of completely negating its exclusive authority.
 The phenomenon is apparent in every responsum from the responsa literature.
 What the Talmud did for the Mishnah, the responsa literature did for the legal codes.
-It questioned its authority even when it claimed to be relying upon it and reintroduced specific discussion about the issues, including discussion about the correct use of the rules and their limitations.
+It questioned their authority even when it claimed to be relying upon them and reintroduced specific discussion about the issues, including discussion about the correct use of the rules and their limitations.
 The composition of legal codes did not inhibit halachic creativity, which continues to flourish and grow.
-It would appear that the scholars of the oral law succeeded in finding a reasonable balance between the need to create a recognized and binding legal code and the need to allow the continuation of the vibrant and vital development of the world of halacha.
+It would appear that the scholars of the Oral Law succeeded in finding a reasonable balance between the need to create a recognized and binding legal code and the need to allow the continuation of the vibrant and vital development of the world of halacha.